assadjee/ASP.NET-MVC5/Week 2/Day 4/APIs.md

 - **POST** `/api/customers` - Create a new customer (send JSON in the body).
 - **PUT** `/api/customers/{id}` - Update an existing customer (send JSON in the body).
 - **DELETE** `/api/customers/{id}` - Delete a customer by ID.

-Conclusion
+### Create the Movies Controller
+Following similar steps inside the `Controllers/Api` folder, create a `MoviesController`.

+## Summary
 In this section, we've covered the fundamentals of building RESTful services using ASP.NET Web APIs.
 You now have a working Customer API Controller that illustrates how to manage customers through standard HTTP methods.
-Continue exploring the course to deepen your understanding of ASP.NET MVC5!